Pylons/pyramid/docs/narr/threadlocals.rst

 and pop the threadlocal stack when the system is under test.
 See :ref:`test_setup_and_teardown` for the definitions of these functions.

-Scripts which use :mod:`pyramid` machinery but never actually start a WSGI server or receive requests via HTTP such as scripts which use the :mod:`pyramid.scripting` API will never cause any Router code to be executed.
+Scripts which use :app:`Pyramid` machinery but never actually start a WSGI server or receive requests via HTTP such as scripts which use the :mod:`pyramid.scripting` API will never cause any Router code to be executed.
 However, the :mod:`pyramid.scripting` APIs also